-With his colleague Richard W. Decker, Hirshfield has co-authored a number of nationally recognized text and software packages and received the EDUCOM/NCRIPTAL award for best curriculum innovation.
-His research is conducted primarily with his colleague (and daughter-in-law) Leanne Hirshfield '02 and focuses on the application of brain measurement and computer learning technologies to the design and evaluation of human-computer interfaces.
+Stuart Hirshfield, the Stephen Harper Kirner Professor of Computer Science, joined the faculty in 1982.
+He was an original member of the Liberal Arts Computer Science Consortium, which developed and published what became the model curriculum for a computer science bachelor’s degree.
+He holds a doctorate and master’s degree from Syracuse University and a bachelor’s degree from the University of Michigan.
+With his colleague Richard W. Decker, Hirshfield co-authored nationally recognized text and software packages and received the EDUCOM/NCRIPTAL award for best curriculum innovation.
+His recent research is conducted primarily with his colleague (and daughter-in-law) Leanne Hirshfield ’02 and focuses on the application of brain measurement and computer learning technologies to the design and evaluation of human-computer interfaces.

 Recent Courses Taught

 - The Analytical Engine: An Introduction to Computer Science Using the Internet (with colleague, Rick Decker).

 - Pascal's Triangle: Reading, Writing, and Reasoning About Programs (with colleague, Rick Decker).

 - The Object Concept: An Introduction to Computer Programming Using C++ (with colleague, Rick Decker).

 - Using Non-Invasive Brain Measurement to Explore the Psychological Effects of Computer Malfunctions On Users During Human-Computer Interactions. (with Hirshfield, L.M., Barelka, A. Bobko, P. Paverman, D.).